Sunday, January 29, 2017

 Are Little Children Saved?

 I came across the above video in which the Evangelical theologians John MacArthur and R.C.
 Sproul debate on the subject of infant baptism—R.C. arguing for, and John arguing against.
-As a Mormon I of course oppose infant baptism; but the subject of infant baptism itself is not what led me to comment on this video, but a side issue raised by John MacArthur as he argued his case against infant baptism.
+As a Latter-day Saint, I am of course opposed to infant baptism.
+Our Church completely rejects infant baptism.
+But the subject of infant baptism itself is not what led me to comment on this video, but a side issue raised by John MacArthur as he argued his case against infant baptism.
 At 18:30 minutes into the video he makes the following comment (emphasis added):

 “In Matthew chapter 18 we read in verse 3, ‘Truly I say to you unless you are converted and become like children you shall not enter the kingdom of heaven; whoever then humbles himself as this child he is the greatest in the kingdom of heaven; whoever receives one such child on the ground of my name receives me;’ and you know the text.
 And some have said, well, what you have here is evidence that children are in the kingdom.
 I beg to differ with that.
 I think what you have here, if you put the synoptics together and see the scene, Peter is in Capernaum, he may well be in his own house there, and he has in his lap an infant.
 He picks up a little child because the disciples are debating who is the greatest in the kingdom, . . .
 He puts a little baby in his lap and says, Look, while you’re arguing about who is the greatest, let’s get the real issue, you are all little children.
 Verse 2 says he called a child, set him in the midst and said, ‘You better become like this if you want to enter the kingdom.’
 And then he proceeds to preach a great sermon; I think one of the great discourses in Matthew on the childlikeness of the believer.
 And in this chapter he is not talking about babies; he is talking about childlike believers; and that is pretty clear I think all the way through because he refers in verse 6 particularly to ‘these little ones who believe in me’.
 He is talking about how we treat each other as believers.
 So this is not a scripture that deals with anything to do with actual children and their role in the kingdom, but rather using a child as an illustration of the necessity of entering his kingdom as a child would.
 What does that mean?
 With no achievement, with no accomplishment, having done nothing learned nothing, gained nothing, accumulated nothing, bringing nothing, to bear upon that entrance.”